Materials Information PackEverything you need to know about Oil Painting Materials to get Started

 Some materials are toxic and hazardous but to protect your hands from paint and Turps I highly recommend using either a barrier cream or wearing a form of Vinyl/Nylon Glove for painting.

-(Please note that due to the danger’s of fumes I do not allow any Turpentine or White Spirit in the classroom.
-There are very good quality safe and environmentally friendly alternatives available like Zest-it).
+(Please note that due to the dangers of fumes I do not allow any Turpentine or White Spirit in the classroom.
+There is very good quality safe and environmentally friendly alternatives available like Zest-it).